Solar in Wasilla Lakes, AK: 2026 Cost, Savings & Payback

 What is the solar payback period in Wasilla Lakes?

-The average solar payback period in Wasilla Lakes is approximately 13.4 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $33,201.
+The average solar payback period in Wasilla Lakes is approximately 19.1 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $32,382 before subtracting installation cost.

 Does Wasilla Lakes have net metering?

 Yes, Wasilla Lakes has access to net metering through Matanuska Electric.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.

-Is solar worth it in Wasilla Lakes, AK?
+Is solar worth it in Wasilla Lakes, AK in 2026?

 Related Calculators